-As a rule, contracting authorities should try to avoid unnecessary complexity or over-reliance on standard documentation particularly at the supplier selection / pre-qualification stage.
+As a rule, WPS bodies should try to avoid unnecessary complexity or over-reliance on standard documentation particularly at the supplier selection / pre-qualification stage.
 Many of these businesses will be SMEs and as such will have limited resources to allocate to preparing tenders, may not be able to produce all the collateral information required, or may find it prohibitively expensive to do so.

-In situations where contracts are too large or complex to be tendered on a reserved contract basis in their entirety, contracting authorities have a number of other options they can use to engage with businesses who meet the eligibility criteria of Regulation 77.
+In situations where contracts are too large or complex to be tendered on a reserved contract basis in their entirety, WPS bodies have a number of other options they can use to engage with businesses who meet the eligibility criteria of Regulation 77.

 9.1 Joint Bidding: invite collaborative or consortia bids

 Being receptive to collaborative or consortia bids from businesses eligible to bid for ‘reserved contracts‘ may allow contracts to be reserved that would otherwise be too large or complex for single organisations to meet.
 Joint bidding can take many different forms and, crucially, allows companies to pool their resources to increase their collective capacity or coverage in order to compete for contracts that may otherwise have been out of reach.
 It is important that adequate time be built into the tendering process to allow suppliers to prepare a joint bid.
 The Joint Bidding Guide developed by Welsh Government, WCVA and Wales Co-Operative Centre provides guidance for both public sector buyers and suppliers on how to approach and manage ‘joint bids’ can be found on Gov.Wales.